avaneev/biteopt/README.md

 convergence properties, but they increase convergence speed even for functions that do not have minimum at a point where all arguments are equal.

+4. The method uses resetting counters instead of direct probability evaluation.
+This was done to reduce method's overhead (it was important to keep overhead low so that optimization of method's own hyper-parameters does not take too much time).
+In practice, resetting counters are equivalent to `if( getRndValue() < Probability )` constructs, and actually provide slightly better convergence properties, probably due to some "state automata" effect.

+5. The method uses LCG pseudo-random number generator due to its efficiency.
+The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

 ## Users ##

 This library is used by: